scokobro/masters-advice/thesis.md

 ## 8) Oral Defense

 As long as you have written your own thesis and you *understand* what you have written then this should not be a major hurdle for you.
 You will be asked to present your research; to summarise the main questions, to describe the theoretical approaches adopted, to justify your chosen methodology and to explain and reflect on your results and conclusions.
-This is helpful to the examiners as it allows us/them to get a better understanding of what you have learned from your research and to
+This is helpful to the examiners as it allows us/them to get a better understanding of what you have learned from carrying out your research project.

+---

+# Other advice

-# Plagiarism
+## Plagiarism

 This is not mentioned in an of the criteria above but it is something that anyone how advises you will check for; plagiarism (or other forms of academic dishonesty).
 Put very simply, plagiarism is 'academic theft', it is passing someone else's work (words, ideas etc) off as your own.
 If you include a 'direct quote' ---  you use the actual words --- from a source (an academic article, a blog, a newspaper, anything!) you _must_ enclose those words in quotation marks and include a citation to the source at the end of the quote.
 Failure to do so constitutes plagiarism and may result in disciplinary action by the department or university.